wp-plugins/5mincom-video-suggestions/readme.txt

 = In the Search Results screen, some thumbnails have an exclamation point in a red circle at the top left.
 What does it mean? =
 When a thumbnail includes an exclamation point in a red circle it means that the video is available, but with one or more restrictions.
 To see a detailed description of a video's restrictions, mouseover the thumbnail.

-=In the Search Results screen, what does the timestamp at the top right of each thumbnail mean? = The timestamp on a thumbnail indicates the length of the video.
+= In the Search Results screen, what does the timestamp at the top right of each thumbnail mean? = The timestamp on a thumbnail indicates the length of the video.

 = How do I change the appearance of the Search Results screen? =